 Cedar is a domestic wood that grows on the east and west coasts of the US.
 It has some great qualities that are important in woodworking.

-Yes, Cedar is a strong wood with relatively high compressive strength, bending strength, and durable than many other woods.
+Yes, Cedar is a strong wood with relatively high compressive strength, bending strength, and durability than many other kinds of wood.
 Because of being a strong softwood, Cedar is less likely to crack and warp.
-Cedar has good dimensional stability that can use for furniture, flooring, and construction applications.
+Cedar has good dimensional stability that can use for furniture, flooring, and construction.

 But there’s a lot more to know about the strength of Cedar wood.